flinker-app/docsfx/docs/ifc-bcf.md

 ### ✅ Benefits of BCF Integration

 🔹 **Seamless Issue Tracking**:
-&emsp;&emsp;Manage BCF topics directly inside Microsoft 365—no external tools needed.
+&emsp;&emsp;Manage BCF topics directly inside Microsoft 365.

 🔹 **Enhanced Collaboration**:
 &emsp;&emsp;Link issues to exact model components and collaborate in real-time with your team inside SharePoint and Teams.

 🔹 **Better Workflow Efficiency**:
-&emsp;&emsp;Keep everything in one place: models, issues, and updates—without switching platforms.
+&emsp;&emsp;Keep everything in one place: models, issues, and updates without switching platforms.

 ### ➡️ How to Get Started